symp1ex/ftp-updater/README.md

 # ftp-updater
 Utility for updating Windows applications from an ftp server.

+The releases contain a compiled test version that accepts data for connecting to an FTP server (login and password) in clear text, without encryption.
+You can use it, but for security purposes I recommend reading the description below and rebuilding your version using encryption and unique keys.

 It is assumed that the compiled executable file of the utility is located in the "updater" directory; the "updater" directory must be located in the root of the application being updated.
 The operating logic is as follows: the utility checks the version of the exe file specified in the config ("updater.json") ("exe_name"), which lies next to the "updater" directory.
 Then it checks the file version on the ftp server along the path that is also specified in the config (“ftp_path”).
 If the file version on the ftp server is higher, then the utility downloads the entire contents of the "ftp_path" directory, preserving its structure.
 When launched, the utility itself makes a copy of itself into a temporary folder and works from it; this is done so that the utility can update itself.